lauratro/class-component-react-app/README.md

 # Spotify app Project
-Through this app a user can create new playlists and add them in his Spotify account
+This app allows the user to create new playlists and add them in his Spotify account
 # Characteristics:
 - Class Components React structure
 - Spotify Api